Un1xG0d/ZKP-Protocol-PoC/README.md

 Since there was no specific requirement to allow user input, I hardcoded the variables for user, x, g, and h; however this can be easily amended if needed.
 The variables g and h are the public values used both in the client and server scripts.

+Server implementation
+Other than the gRPC setup stuff, the server script has three main functions:
+1. **Register**: Stores the y1 and y2 values calculated by the client.
+2. **CreateAuthenticationChallenge**: Generates a challenge c and stores it along with r1 and r2.
+3. **VerifyAuthentication**: Checks the prover's response using the challenge and returns a session ID based on the verification.

 ## Resources
 [IntroToCrypto Book](https://www.cs.umd.edu/~waa/414-F11/IntroToCrypto.pdf)